pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 where:
 $L_{a_{1}}$ and $L_{a_{2}}$ are the lengths at reference ages $a_{1}$ and $a_{2}$ where $a_{1}=1$;$a_{2}=100$ and k is the growth rate.
 Growth curve estimation was conducted in R using the optim() function [@r_core_2021].
 Errors were assumed to be lognormally distributed and predicted length-at-age was bias-corrected using a multiplier of $\frac{\sigma_2}{2}$.

 Shortspine Thornyhead are slow-growing fish that appear to continue to grow throughout their lifespan (i.e., the growth curve does not asymptote).
-The new growth curves estimated using the Bulter dataset exhibited similar trends to those assumed in the 2005 and 2013 assessments (Figure \ref{fig:growth_LAA1}; *_Table X-LAA-1)_*).
+The new growth curves estimated using the Bulter dataset exhibited similar trends to those assumed in the 2005 and 2013 assessments (Figure \ref{fig:growth_LAA1}).
 The male curves were almost identical, with the 2005/2013 curve exhibiting slightly lower length-at-age at young ages and slightly higher length-at-age at older ages.
 The 2005/2013 female curve was defined by a higher growth rate, leading to the higher length-at-age in the intermediate age range.

 Two alternative sensitivity analyses were developed for the 2023 assessment.
 During the exploratory data analysis phase, we found that specimens collected in the Kline study exhibited higher size-at-age when compared to the Butler specimens (Figure \ref{fig:growth_LAA2}).
 It is unknown if these differences should be attributed to spatial differences in growth between central California and northern California/Oregon, bias among age readers, or discrepancies between the total and fork length measurements (Donna Kline, pers. comm., March 2023).
 In order to account for this alternative growth pattern, we increased the lengths at ages 2 and 100 by 25% in the upper sensitivity analysis (Figure \ref{fig:growth_LAA2}).
 The lower sensitivity analysis was defined by decreasing the lengths at ages 2 and 100 by 10% from the base model.